 Firstly, it is important to know that sugar is basically just empty calories.
 It has no nutritive value whatsoever.
-As most people are aware, regular consumption of sugar can lead to an increase in weight, can block your arteries and ruin your metabolism in the long run.
+As most people are aware, regular consumption of it can lead to an increase in weight, can block your arteries and ruin your metabolism in the long run.

-Secondly, it is imperative to know that there is a huge difference between added sugar and foods that naturally contain sugar.
+Secondly, it is imperative to know that there is a huge difference between added sugar and foods that naturally contain it.
 Mostly fruits and vegetables contain sugar that is in its natural form.
 Consuming these are not harmful, but adding sugar to certain food can be harmful.

 So what is the safe amount of sugar one can consume?

-But if you have to put a hard number on how much sugar is okay, then the American Heart Association has deducted the following:
+But if you have to put a hard number on how much is okay, then the American Heart Association has deducted the following:

 To put that into perspective, that is more or else the equivalent of consuming one can of coke.
 A lot of people find it hard to stop at just that.